UPDATE: Evacuations, Road Closure Ordered After Fire, Chemical Release At East Rutherford Plant

 Residences and businesses were evacuated Thursday afternoon in the area surrounding the site of a fire-sparked chemical release in East Rutherford.

-Meanwhile, shelters-in-place were advised on the east side of Rutherford from Ridge Road to Meadow Road and in Lyndhurst east of Orient Way.
+Shelters-in-place advised on the east side of Rutherford from Ridge Road to Meadow Road and in Lyndhurst east of Orient Way were lifted around 5 p.m.

 Motorists also were urged to avoid the East Rutherford area on Route 17.
 The northbound lanes in the area were temporarily shut down.